 From 2006 to 2011, Robin worked at InJoy Childbirth and Parenting Education as an award-winning Photographer/Editor.
 At InJoy, she produced educational programs that guide expectant and new parents through the processes of pregnancy, childbirth, and raising healthy children.

 Since 1996, Robin has maintained a successful freelance business.
 Her company, RT Editing and Video Production, provides full-service video production.
-Over the last two years, she has co-produced and edited U.S. Army curriculum materials that coach military members in positive intercultural communication.
+She has co-produced and edited U.S. Army curriculum materials that coach military members in positive intercultural communication.
 Other projects and clients include Beyond Consequences Institute, Variety of Colorado, the Colorado Governor’s Office of Energy Management and Conservation, Colorado Energy Science Center, Careers for the 21st Century, The Art of Thai Yoga Massage, Yoga With Richard Freeman, Great Divide Pictures, NBC, ABC, and Olympic Games Coverage.

 In 2003, Robin received her Master’s Degree from the University of Colorado School of Journalism.
 During her course of study, she was a graduate assistant and adjunct professor, teaching video photography and editing, and coordinating the student-produced television news program.